jekyll-one/j1-images/README.md

 the current development image **jekyllone/j1:latest** to update for newer or additional Rubies.

-The software bundled by J1 Image contains an adapted **bundler** to install any dependencies that you list inside of your `Gemfile`, matching the versions you have in your `Gemfile.lock`; including Jekyll if you have a version that does not match the version of the J1 Image you are using.
+The software bundled by J1 Images contains an adapted **bundler** to install any dependencies that you list inside of your `Gemfile`, matching the versions you have in your `Gemfile.lock`; including Jekyll if you have a version that does not match the version of the J1 Images you are using.

 The update process is quite easy and use the capabilities of Docker to create new images based on existing containers using `docker commit`.
 First create